 False Blister Beetle

-At certain times of the year, you may notice this tiny black and red/orange beetle starting to creep its way into your home.
-Some may only notice a few, but others may feel like a swarm is invading the house!
-These annoying invaders are commonly known as false blister beetles.
-We have a few different species here in Hawaii.
-They are about 1 cm long with a red thorax and a black head and abdomen.
+At certain times of the year, you may notice these tiny black and red beetles creeping into your home.
+Some may only notice a few, but others may feel like a swarm is invading!
+These uninvited visitors are called false blister beetles.
+There are a few different species here in Hawaii, with Ananca bicolor being one of the most common.
+They are about 1 cm long with an orangey-red thorax and black head and abdomen.
 They are nocturnal and are very attracted to lights.
 Although they are an introduced species to Hawaii from Polynesia, they aren’t considered an invasive species because they don’t cause significant harm to the environment, the economy, or human health.
-However, they can be very irritating, and questions about false blister beetles come into BIISC very often at this time of the year!
+However, they can be very irritating, and questions about false blister beetles come into BIISC very often at this time!

-Don’t let the name mislead you – there is nothing “false” about the blisters they can cause.
+“False” blister beetles are in the family Oedemeridae, which is simply a different taxonomic group than other blister beetles.
+They are grouped differently only because of their body shapes – there is nothing “false” about the blisters they can cause!
 Their bodies contain a substance that is a skin irritant, and any bruising to the beetle’s body could cause a release of the fluid that will, in turn, produce a small but mildly painful blister.
 Some people have reported waking up with blisters after accidentally crushing bugs while sleeping, or they may notice a blister after swiping the bug off an arm or leg.
 The sensitivity to false blister beetle “juices” varies from person to person, but everyone should take care when handling them.
 Use a napkin or gloves when disposing of them, or blow them gently if they land on you, rather than swatting.

 - About 1 cm long

 - Gathers in large numbers, becoming a nuisance

 - Secretes a fluid that is a skin irritant